ValeriaeWasTaken/Material-UI-Reborn/README.md

 4. Customize your colors then hit apply.
 5. Restart your game.

-### Known Issues/Plans
+### Future Plans
+- [ ] Create a Square/Black style for Limit Break bar as it only has Silver and Minimal.
 - [ ] Gearset icons need improvements.
-- [ ] Add more minimal bars.
-- [ ] Limitbreak bar is designed in the silver style of bar, add a black square version of it
+- [ ] Add glow version of gearset icons
-- [ ] High contrast shield setting is alot more subtle than intended, make it stronger.
+- [ ] Add minimal bars to remaining UI elements.
+- [ ] Finish the Main Command Icons that skotlex had begun working on.
-- [ ] Take a look at VPR Job Bar for any possible edits.
+- [ ] Take a look at AST/PCT/VPR Job UIs for any possible edits.

+### Known Issues
-- [ ] Also take a look at PCT Canvas for any potential edits.
+- [ ] Something probably.

 For those of you who wanted to tip some coffee <3 https://ko-fi.com/valeriae

 ---
-### v6 | Some missing things added
+### v7 | Broken stuff fixed and some additions
-- Dalamud style support added
+- Minimal bars added
-- Added some wip icons for gear sets.
+   - Parameter gauges
+   - Limit break
+- Chocos/Pets now show up properly in the party list
+- "No color bar" setting for gear set icons now properly removes the color bar
+- (Will be fixed through an aetherment update) Custom Delivery heart UI not using accent color
+- (Will be fixed through an aetherment update) "High Contrast Shield" setting being more subtle than intended